awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-group-tagging.md

 For Amazon Elastic Compute Cloud \(Amazon EC2\) instances, you can add tags by using the AWS Systems Manager console, the Amazon EC2 console, the AWS Command Line Interface \(AWS CLI\) command `create-tags`, or the API operation `CreateTags`\.

 **Important**
-To apply the `Patch Group` tag to an Amazon EC2 instance, the **Allow tags in instance metadata** option must not be enabled on the instance\.
+You can't apply the `Patch Group` tag \(with a space\) to an Amazon EC2 instance if the **Allow tags in instance metadata** option is enabled on the instance\.
 Allowing tags in instance metadata prevents tag key names from containing spaces\.
-For information about disabling the setting if you have enabled it, see [Turn off access to tags in instance metadata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html#turn-off-access-to-tags-in-IMDS) in the *Amazon EC2 User Guide for Linux Instances*\.
+If you have [allowed tags in EC2 instance metadata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html#allow-access-to-tags-in-IMDS), you must use the tag key `PatchGroup` \(without a space\)\.

 **To add EC2 instances to a patch group \(AWS Systems Manager console\)**